openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 Editing Components in Randomized Content Blocks
 ******************************************************

-From within your course outline, in the unit that uses a randomized content block, you can edit component settings in the same way as you do for any other component in your course.
+In Studio, in the course unit that uses a randomized content block, you can edit component settings in the same way as you do for any other component in your course.

 The default settings of a randomized component might have been set when it was saved in the library.
 You can modify component settings so that they are